SoftwarePotential/samples/Sp.Samples.LicenseManagement.Store/README.markdown

 # Troubleshooting
 The most common problems reported with the sample are:
 ### License information is not obtained
-* Ensure the user credentials you include in the 'PurchaseService.cs' class are accurate and for a valid Software Potential account
+* Ensure the user credentials you provide to the application are accurate and for a valid Software Potential account
 * Ensure that the account for which you included user credentials contains valid products and SKUs to make use of the Web APIs